mxenabled/widget-post-message-definitions/packages/typescript/docs/generated.md

 default behaviour of the SDK which is to load the OAuth URL in a new browser tab.

+If you override this functionality, you must use the device's browser to authenticate the user with OAuth.
+You cannot use  WebViews or iframes.
+Not only does this approach result in better security, it also can leverage saved passwords and password managers that the user has installed.
+It is also worth noting that many OAuth providers explicitly block loading their webapps in an iframe or WebView.

 - Widget callback prop name: `onOAuthRequested`
 - Payload fields:
     - `user_guid` (`string`)